8 Types of LMS: Complete Guide to Major LMS Types

 4.Closed Source LMS/Proprietary LMS

 Closed-source (or proprietary) LMSs are not freely available for modification.
-These platforms are maintained and updated by the vendor.
+These platforms are maintained & updated by the vendor.

 Benefits: